microsoft/onnxruntime/docs/how-to/build.md

 * Code Signing

-  If the development team ID and/or the code sign identity which has a valid code signing certificate is specified, Xcode will code sign the onnxruntime library in the building process, otherwise, the onnxruntime will be built without code signing.
+  If the code signing development team ID or code signing identity is specified, and has a valid code signing certificate, Xcode will code sign the onnxruntime library in the building process.
+Otherwise, the onnxruntime will be built without code signing.
 It may be required or desired to code sign the library for iOS devices.
 For more information, see [Code Signing](https://developer.apple.com/support/code-signing/).

 ##### iOS Build Instructions